Omar-p/learning-notes/aws/aws.md

 - SRR (Same-Region Replication) : replicate obj between 2 buckets in the same region.

-- to replicate between two different accounts u need to add a bucket policy to the destination bucket, to allow the source account to replicate to it. beacuse the s3 in destination account don't trust the source account{role}.
+- to replicate between two different accounts u need to add a bucket policy to the destination bucket, to allow the source account to replicate to it. because the s3 in destination account don't trust the source account{role and iam service of that account}.

 - <img src="./images/s3/s3-replication.png" width="850" height="500">

 - options

   - All objects or a subset of objects.
-  - Storage class of the destination. default is same as source.
+  - Storage class of the destination. default is same as source. you can change it.
-  - Ownership of the object. default is same as source.
+  - Ownership of the object. default is same as source. you can override it in case of different account
   - Replication Time Control (RTC)
-    - add gurantee that the object will be replicated within the 15 mins.
+    - add guarantee that the object will be replicated within the 15 mins.

 - consideration for exams

-  - Not retroactive. only new objects. & versioning needs to be enabled.
+  - Not retroactive. only new objects. & versioning needs to be enabled(in src&dest).
   - One-way replication. src to dest
-  - it can handle Unencrypted, SSE-S3, SSE-KMS(with extra config)
+  - it can handle Unencrypted, SSE-S3, SSE-KMS(with extra config), (cannot for SSE-C because S3 is not have access to the key in order to access the plaintext of the obj)
   - src bucket owner needs permissions to obj.
-  - NO system events, Glacier or Glacier Deep Archieve.
+  - NO system events, Glacier or Glacier Deep Archive.
   - DELETES are not replicated.

 - why use replication...?
   - SRR - Log Aggregation
-  - SRR - PROD and TEST Sync
+  - SRR - PROD and TEST Sync. (team account)
   - SRR - Resilience with strict sovereignty requirements.
   - CRR - Global Resilience improvements
   - CRR - Latency Reduction